Pascal831/NIST-CSF-Risk-Register-Project/README.md

 ## 🏗️ Built With

-- Excel for risk tracking and dashboards
+- Excel for risk tracking and dashboard
-- Python (Pandas, OpenPyXL, Matplotlib, FPDF) for automation
 - NIST Cybersecurity Framework (CSF)

 ---